 “Whenever I remember I’ve played a match against Pele, I feel I’ve lived my dream,” Chowdhury says.
 “Pradipda (PK Banerjee) had planned zonal marking for the great man.
 Gautam (Sarkar) was supposed to mark him in his own half and I had that responsibility in our half.
 To know we mostly succeeded (the match ended 2-2) makes me happy even after so many years.”

-In fact, Mohun Bagan were leading 2-1 with goals from Shyam Thapa and Akbar for a long time before Cosmos equalised via a controversial penalty.
+In fact, Mohun Bagan were leading 2-1 with goals from Shyam Thapa and Mohammed Habib for a long time before Cosmos equalised via a controversial penalty.
 But that is for the record.
 The emotions Pele generated that day – 24 September, to be specific – at Eden are still felt in the voice of Amit Kumar Basu.
 The 75-year-old die-hard Mohun Bagan and Brazil supporter watched Pele from the stands that day.

 “I was fortunate that my uncle was a member of Mohun Bagan and I got the chance to watch the king of football from so close in my late twenties,” he says.
 Basu clearly remembers the atmosphere at the ground.
 “Unlike one of those matches against East Bengal or Mohammedan Sporting, the crowd was vociferous for the home team yet friendly towards the opponents.
 Because everyone was there to watch Pele.
 Each one of us realised it was the chance of a lifetime, even though Pele was in his twilight years.”